Astrei/MRI_Cage_test_set/README.md

 In the left photo, one antenna is placed on a tripod inside the scanning room and connected to a signal generator.
 After closing the door, you can check with another antenna how much the signal will decrease in value (attenuation measurement).
 In the right photo, a HackRF shows an MRI signal outside the RF cage.
 The door insulation is certainly  damaged in this case.

 ![Interference example picture](/Pictures/02_Tests2.jpg)
 It is also possible to use this antenna to find a source of external RF interference that affects your MR-image quality.
-In this example, an old power supply in the cabinet has some problems.
+In this example, an old power supply in the cabinet has some problems with electromagnetic compatability.

 # Building instructions
 The antenna element is made of rigid 3.5 mm coax cable.
-Self-rigid is also suitable for it but not so stable mechanically.
+A semi rigid cable is also suitable for it, but it is not so mechanically stable, so I cannot recommend it.

 ![Antenna element](/Pictures/03_Antenna-element.jpg)